ranjitkathiriya/Gaubharat/README.md

 # Gaubharat
-Android application by local product to sell organic vegitables, and serial
+Android application by local product to sell organic vegetables, and serial

 # Language